oasis-tcs/openc2-jadn-im/imjadn-v2.0.md

 Specification](#jadn-v20)].
 In general, any type option can only be applied once in a type definition, using the format of concatenating the Option ID with the Option Value described above.
-The semantic validation `format` option is an exception to this, as explained in Section 4.2.5 of the specification: "format options have no value; the keyword is part of the key so a type may include multiple format options".
-An example is provided in the specification applying both the `/date-time` format and the `/d3` format to an `Integer` type to specify a time resolution in milliseconds:
+The semantic validation `format` option is an exception to this, as explained in Section&nbsp;4.2.5 of the specification: "format options have no value; the keyword is part of the key so a type may include multiple format options".
+An example is provided in the specification of applying both the `/date-time` format and the `/d3` format to an `Integer` type to specify a time resolution in milliseconds: